Neck lift treats excess fat or sagging skin of the jawline or neck

 HAVE MORE QUESTIONS?

 Our skilled, double-board certified facial plastic and reconstructive surgeon Dr. Minton is available to discuss a neck lift in greater detail during a consultation at our Savannah Facial Plastic Surgery offices in Savannah or Pooler.
+We serve clients from Savannah, Hilton Head and surrounding areas.
 Arrange your consultation by contacting us today.